Krakow Pub Crawl

 Afro

-The town is filled with monuments and is impossible to visit in just one day which is not really enough to experience the emotions this city can evoke.
+The town is filled with monuments and is impossible to visit in just one day, which is not really enough to experience the emotions this city can evoke.
 Its unique atmosphere has inspired artists and writers.
-Visitors fall in love with Krakow and if they leave, then it is only to return another day.
+Visitors fall in love with Krakow, and if they leave, then it is only to return another day.
 The city’s rich cultural and artistic life contributes to this fascination as much as the genuine character of its streets and little squares lined with restaurants serving local delicacies.

 The range of accommodation and gastronomic services is very wide and easily available, which makes planning a trip to Krakow very straightforward.
 It is also a base from which to visit southern Poland.
-Zakopane, called “the mountain capital” of Poland and Wroclaw are within easy distance from Krakow.
+Zakopane, called “the mountain capital” of Poland, and Wroclaw are within easy distance from Krakow.

-The Wawel Castle is the first renaissance castle and is one of Europe’s finest examples of Renaissance architecture built in Poland.
-It is open to visitors and the many valuable works of art, and antique furniture are certainly worth seeing.
+The Wawel Castle is the first Renaissance castle and is one of Europe’s finest examples of Renaissance architecture built in Poland.
+It is open to visitors, and the many valuable works of art and antique furniture are certainly worth seeing.

-The gothic St. Mary’s Basilica situated in the vicinity of the town square was built in the fourteenth century.
+The gothic St. Mary’s Basilica, situated in the vicinity of the town square, was built in the fourteenth century.
 Its main attraction is the world’s greatest wooden altar, sculpted by Wit Stwosz (Veit Stoss).
 This church is also well known for its bugle-call played every hour from the top of one of the towers.

-The Town Square, situated at the heart of Cracow’s Old Town, is included on the UNESCO list of the World Heritage Sites.
+The Town Square, situated at the heart of Cracow’s Old Town, is included on the UNESCO list of World Heritage Sites.
 It is the largest medieval town square in Europe, measuring 656 square feet.

 In the past, it was a marketplace and the location for numerous official events.